Docker Compose Exec

 2. -T or --no-TTY

 Use this option to disable pseudo-TTY allocation.
-This is useful when you want to run a command that doesn’t require a terminal interface.
+This is useful when you want to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » a command that doesn’t require a terminal interface.

 Example: